 This site has two, discontinuous locations on the Project in the Town of Guilderland.
 Little is known about the site, or why it was divided into two separate loci.
 It is also likely precontact in date, and perhaps are areas of elevated archeological sensitivity rather than discrete archeological expression.
+Portions of the cable route pass through the mapped site polygons.
 The NYSHPO has not made a determination of National Register eligibility for the site.